-Category Requirement Instructor Registration Be an OSFM Registered Instructor Certification Executive Chief Fire Officer (2014) or Fire Officer 4 (2020) Fire Officer 4A: Human Resource Management (2020) or ECFO 4A (2014) and ECFO 4E (2014) Fire Officer 4B: Community Leadership and Strategic Planning (2020) or ECFO 4B (2014) and ECFO 4C (2014) Education • Fire Officer 4C: Emergency Services Delivery (2020) or ECFO 4D (2014) I-400: Advanced Incident Command System for Command and General Staff-Complex Incidents (SFT or FEMA) Incident Command System for Command and General Staff-Complex Incidents (SFT or FEMA) Incident Command System for Command and General Staff-Complex Incidents (SFT or FEMA) Incident Command System for Command and General Staff-Complex Incidents (SFT or FEMA) Incident Command System for Command and General Staff-Complex Incidents (SFT or FEMA) Fire Service Labor/Management Relations (SFT)
+Category Requirement Instructor Registration Be an OSFM Registered Instructor Certification Executive Chief Fire Officer (2014) or Fire Officer 4 (2020) Fire Officer 4A: Human Resource Management (2020) or ECFO 4A (2014) and ECFO 4E (2014) Fire Officer 4B: Community Leadership and Strategic Planning (2020) or ECFO 4B (2014) and ECFO 4C (2014) Education • Fire Officer 4C: Emergency Services Delivery (2020) or ECFO 4D (2014) I-400: Advanced Incident Command System for Command and General Staff-Complex Incidents (SFT or FEMA) Fire Service Labor/Management Relations (SFT)

-Experience A minimum of three years' full-time paid or six years' volunteer or part-time paid experience working as a Fire Officer 41 in a recognized California fire agency (all courses) Specific expertise in: Human resource management and health and safety (FO 4A) Community and government relations and administration (FO 4B) Emergency services management (FO 4C) Chief's Letter Provide a letter signed by their Fire Chief 2 or authorized designee Ciliei 5 Letter that verifies qualification to deliver ECFO curriculum.
+Experience A minimum of three years' full-time paid or six years' volunteer or part-time paid experience working as a Fire Officer 4 in a recognized California fire agency (all courses) Specific expertise in: Human resource management and health and safety (FO 4A) Community and government relations and administration (FO 4B) Emergency services management (FO 4C) Chief's Letter Provide a letter signed by their Fire Chief or authorized designee Ciliei 5 Letter that verifies qualification to deliver ECFO curriculum.
 Application Submit an SFT Instructor Registration Application Fee Pay the registration fee (if applicable)

-1 SFT defines an Executive Chief Fire Officer as a Division Chief, Assistant Chief, Deputy Chief, or Fire Chief
+&lt;sup>1 SFT defines an Executive Chief Fire Officer as a Division Chief, Assistant Chief, Deputy Chief, or Fire Chief

-$^{^{2}}$ If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, board chair, etc.
+$^{2}$ If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, board chair, etc.